rosen91/tmnf-war-plugin/readme.md

 This plugin adds 4 widgets, 3 at the top that shows the current score by team, and also one sidebar-widget which shows top players by points.

+By default this plugin has a widget that shows up under dedimania-records on the left side of the screen, for this to be visible, dedimania recs needs to have it's entries set to max 12.
+This can be changed in the records_eyepiece.xml file.

 ## Commands
 ```/war mode <mode>```
 Switch the mode between `team` and `all` depending if you want to run in team or all vs all mode.